 Another central project is the critique of anti-homeless design.
 Through the application of these philosophical ideas, Rosenberger has developed an account of the various ways the built environment is designed to discriminate against the unhoused, and how these designs often work in conjunction with anti-homeless law.
 This connects up with the emerging literature on “hostile architecture,” and Rosenberger is developing a postphenomenological account of hostile public-space design.
 See his short, polemical book on this published with University of Minnesota Press in 2017, entitled Callous Objects: Designs Against the Homeless.

 Robert Rosenberger is the Editor-in-Chief and co-founder of the book series “Postphenomenology & the Philosophy of Technology” with Lexington Books/Rowman Littlefield Press.
 With Peter-Paul Verbeek he has co-edited the book Postphenomenological Investigations: Essays in Human-Technology Relations.
-He has also edited the interview book Philosophy of Science: 5 Questions.
+And with Samantha Jo Fried he has co-edited the book Postphenomenology and Imaging: How to Read Technology.
+He is also the editor of the interview book Philosophy of Science: 5 Questions.
 He serves as Book Review Editor for the journal Techne: Research in Philosophy and Technology.

 Rosenberger’s Georgia Tech homepage: https://spp.gatech.edu/people/person/robert-rosenberger

 Postphenomenology and Imaging: https://rowman.com/ISBN/9781793604552/Postphenomenology-and-Imaging-How-to-Read-Technology

 Postphenomenology & the Philosophy of Technology book series: https://rowman.com/Action/SERIES/_/PPPT/Postphenomenology-and-the-Philosophy-of-Technology